Laylo/laylo-partner-node/README.md

 # Laylo Partner SDK Documentation

 <aside>
-💧 In order to get your API keys please reach out to **contact@laylo.com**
+💧 In order to get your API keys please reach out to contact@laylo.com
 </aside>

 # Overview

 ## Introduction

-The Laylo Conversions Node SDK allows you to pass your customers’ conversion events to Laylo.
+The Laylo Partner Node SDK allows you to pass your customers’ conversion events to Laylo.
 This is similar to using platforms such as Google Analytics to track events and conversions.
 With this conversion data, customers are able to better segment their fans for targeted messaging.
 For example, they can send a message to all fans that have signed up for a drop but not yet purchased a ticket - driving engaged and interested fans to the ticketing platform.

 ## Usage